promcon/website/content/2023-berlin/talks/finding-useless-and-resource-hungry-prometheus-metrics.md

 Speaker(s): [David Calvert](../../speakers/david-calvert)

 Did you ever wonder which of your scrapped Prometheus metrics were actually used and which wasn’t?
+Or which labels were responsible for your metrics cardinality?
 And how this could impact the performance of your Prometheus setup?

-I recently had the task to stabilise, track cardinality issues, and significantly reduce resource usage of a Prometheus setup.
-In order to do that, I first needed to analyse the Prometheus and Thanos stack.
-In this talk, I will explain how I used Grafana mimirtool to identify which metrics were used on the platform, and which wasn’t.

-We’ll also see why it’s important to know that, and what we can do with this information: configuring exporters, using relabeling rules and explore the cardinality of our metrics.
-All those things that may, or may not, improve the performance of your Prometheus setup!
+As an engineer, you might need to understand, track cardinality issues or reduce resource usage of your Prometheus setup.
+First step is to understand and measure what you have in your Prometheus’s TSDB.
+Hopefully we have now great tools to do that!

+In this talk, I will explain how Mimirtool and Grafana can help you achieve this in no time!

+We’ll cover:

+* Analysing your Prometheus metrics usage with Mimirtool
+* Dropping unused metrics on the exporter, or using relabeling rules
+* Finding high-cardinality metrics on Prometheus
+* Finding high-cardinality labels using the Cardinality Explorer Grafana dashboard
+* A potential quick win to reduce Prometheus resource usage